Learn something new every day

 A counterforce brace may be recommended as part of a conservative management of overuse injuries, including hot and cold therapy, stretches, and anti-inflammatory medication.
 These braces work by unloading some of the tension and force from the affected tendon by reducing the magnitude of muscle contraction that can occur.
 Many patients and health professionals find them to be extremely helpful for elbow tendinitis caused by repetitive movement.

-There are several advantages of a counterforce brace.
+There are several advantages of this brace.
 They are relatively cheap, easy to find, and easy to use.
 They provide almost immediate relief from pain as well, which is very important as the pain can be quite significant in these conditions.
 They also allow the wearer's elbow to heal without constantly putting more strain on the tendon during daily life activities.

-One of the disadvantages of a counterforce brace is that, due to the pain relief, the wearer may fail to address the possible problems underlying recurrent arm tendon pain.
+One of the disadvantages of this type brace is that, due to the pain relief, the wearer may fail to address the possible problems underlying recurrent arm tendon pain.
 These problems could be something like poor form, lack of appropriate warm-up exercises, or simply pushing the body too hard.
 Frequent elbow pain is not inevitable in sports such as tennis, and the cause of injury or chronic pain should always be investigated.

 Counterforce braces are only a part of an overall rehabilitation program, and simply wearing one while performing repetitive elbow movement is not sufficient treatment.
 Exercises, stretching, massage, and anti-inflammatory medication are other important rehabilitation modalities.
 Counterforce brace wearers can become dependent on the brace rather than use it appropriately as a tool to help the tendon heal.
 Weaning off of the brace is crucial so the muscles can be strengthened and future injury or strain can be avoided.